bobelchev/crypto-trading-sim/README.md

 ### 🧑‍💼 Admin Credentials (for local development)

-The following default credentials can be used to log in to the Eureka dashboard or other protected endpoints:
+The following default credentials can be used to log in:

 | Username | Password         |
 |----------|------------------|